farirpgs/fari-app/lib/srds/fate-core.md

 When you’re setting up your zones, note any situation aspects that could make moving between those zones problematic.
 They’ll be important later, when people want to move from zone to zone.
 If that means you need more situation aspects, add them now.

-{example}

-Amanda decides the warehouse needs to be multiple zones.
+> Amanda decides the warehouse needs to be multiple zones.
 The main floor is big enough, in her mind, for two zones, and the Heavy Crates she mentioned earlier make it hard to freely move between them.
+>

-She knows there’s also a second floor ringing the inner walls, so she makes that an additional zone.
+> She knows there’s also a second floor ringing the inner walls, so she makes that an additional zone.
 She adds Ladder Access Only to the scene.
+>

-If, for some reason, someone decides to run outside, she figures that can be a fourth zone, but she doesn’t think she needs any aspects for it.
+> If, for some reason, someone decides to run outside, she figures that can be a fourth zone, but she doesn’t think she needs any aspects for it.
+>

-She sketches the rough map on an index card for everyone to see.
+> She sketches the rough map on an index card for everyone to see.

-{example}

-[Your map here]

-#### Establishing Sides
+### Establishing Sides

 It’s important to know everyone’s goal in a conflict before you start.
 People fight for a reason, and if they’re willing to do harm, it’s usually an urgent reason.